x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

 ![Screenshot showing the New Connector screen of the Hybrid Connection Wizard for Exchange](../media/0b3ced5f-3f0e-4cc3-aff4-f95e651189e0.png)

 This allows Microsoft 365 or Office 365 to identify your email server by using the certificate.
 In this scenario, the certificate CN or Subject Alternative Name (SAN) contains the domain that belongs to your organization.
-For more details, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)).
+For more information, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)).
 For connector configuration details see, [Part 2: Configure mail to flow from your email server to Microsoft 365 or Office 365](use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md#part-2-configure-mail-to-flow-from-your-email-server-to-microsoft-365-or-office-365).

 5. [Set up connectors for secure mail flow with a partner organization](use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md) to make sure that messages are sent to your organization's on-premises servers via MX.